 Downloading Pipeline Output

-Once the CloVR-Microbe run has completed, multiple results files are created in the “output” directory of the “Pipeline Information” window.
-If CloVR-Microbe is run on the cloud, all results files will be downloaded into the same folder.
-The path to this folder should look like this:
+Once the CloVR-Microbe run has completed, multiple result files are created in the “output” directory of the “Pipeline Information” window.

-In addition, all results files are also available for download from the web interface, using the “Output” tab from the “Pipeline Information” window, which is accessible by clicking on the completed pipeline name.
+All result files are available for download from the web interface, using the “Output” tab from the “Pipeline Information” window, which is accessible by clicking on the completed pipeline name.

 The outputs are: